“Is that an upside-down cross you’re wearing?”

-On school nights, I writhed on the couch as she yanked my hair into curls and pinched them to my scalp with bobby pins.
-On weekends, I learned to cook and bake, weed the garden, and fold the laundry.
-My job, I was told, was to help the house run smoothly.
+I writhed in annoyance on the couch at night while my mom yanked my hair into curls and pinched them to my scalp with bobby pins.
+In the day I learned to cook and bake, plant a garden and fold the laundry, all the little things that helped our household run smoothly.

+I was well aware of the patriarchal double standard that restrains girls and rewards boys in our culture.
 I’d heard women on TV talk shows complaining that while they felt diminished by society as they grew older, men their age were considered distinguished.
-I learned, via weeknight sitcoms and ladies’ coffee-table conversations, how our culture shames women for embodying our sexuality, yet celebrates men for doing the same.
+I learned, via sitcoms and ladies’ coffee-table conversations, how our culture shames women for living fully into our sexuality, yet celebrates men for doing the same.

-I watched my mom get up early to make breakfast, drive us kids to school, work nine-to-five, and come home just in time to make dinner and put us to bed before crashing to her own mattress, late and exhausted.
+I saw my mom get up early to make breakfast, take us kids to school, work all day, come home just in time to make dinner and put us to bed before crashing into her own mattress, late and exhausted.

 In a culture that pitted men and women against each other in a social hierarchy of power, it was clear to me who was winning.

-In fourth grade, my mom finally gave up fighting my fashion sense and allowed me to choose my own clothes.
+In fourth grade my mom finally gave up fighting my fashion sense and allowed me to choose my own clothes.
 I dropped the dresses for corduroy pants and polo shirts.
-I grew out my bangs, bought myself a BMX bike with my paper route money, and never looked back.
+I bought myself a BMX bike with my paper route money and never looked back.